amirhossein-khalili/user_management_service/README.md

 4. **Access the service**: The service will be running at `http://localhost:4000`.

+## postman

+you can use the postman collection for testing apis

+the collection is in the docs directory

 ## Environment Variables

 Ensure the following environment variables are set in your `.env` file: